curtisbrooks678/mr-robogers-neighborhood/README.md

 Describe: neighborBot()

-Test: "It will not return a 0 if the user inputs 0"
+Test: "It will return a 0 if the user inputs 0"
 Code: neighborBot(0)
 Expected Output:(0)
 COMP